pharo-open-documentation/pharo-wiki/PharoProjects/DynamicVariables.md

 > Be careful when you use these variables.
 You should carefuly think about there usefulness.
 They should not be used just as a global variable to make access to it easier in the code.

 An example of use of a dynamic variable can be for a logger system.
-In such a system we can imagine that we have a default logger thaht will be used to record logs, but in some specific cases we might prefer to use a custom logger.
-In that case a Dynamic variable might do the work.
+In such a system we can imagine that we have a default logger that will be used to record logs, but in some specific cases we might prefer to use a custom logger.
+In that case a dynamic variable might do the work.
 If you wish to see it at work you can check this [logger project using it](https://github.com/jecisc/TinyLogger)

 ## Create a new Dynamic variable